awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Deleting a registered OU \(except the Core OU\)**

 Within AWS Organizations, you can remove empty organizational units \(OUs\) by using the API or the console\.
-From the AWS Control Tower console, you can choose **Deregister OU** to remove non\-core, governed OUs that are empty\.
 OUs that contain accounts cannot be deleted\.

 AWS Control Tower receives a notification from AWS Organizations when an OU is deleted\.
 It updates the OU list in the Account Factory, so that the list of registered OUs remains consistent\.

 If you see a deleted OU displayed in the AWS Control Tower console, repair your landing zone to remove outdated entries\.
-You also can choose **Deregister OU** in the AWS Control Tower console to clean up stale entries\.

 **Note**
 In AWS Service Catalog, the Account Factory is updated to remove the deleted OU from the list of available OUs into which you can provision an account\.